Marlon Teixeira: Personal life

 Teixeira is of Portuguese, Japanese and Indigenous descent.
 (Note: Some English sources have stated that Marlon is of Portuguese, Japanese and Indian descent.
 The ambiguous meaning of the word "Indian" in English has led some of his fans to believe that one or more of his ancestors originated from India.
 In Portuguese such ambiguity is nonexistent, since there are two words to convey the different meanings: índio for an American Indian (or Amerindian, including Native Brazilians); and indiano for people and things related to India.)
-He lives in Praia Brava - Itajaí SC but he travels a lot.
-He lived in New York City.
+He lives in Praia Brava - Itajaí SC but he travels often.
+He previously lived in New York City but as of 2025 had property in both Brazil and Bali.